NAPE 2025-2027 Legislative Priorities

-NAPE strongly supports legislation that reinforces the rights of unions to organize and advocate for employees of the State of Nebraska.
+NAPE supports legislation that reinforces the rights of unions to organize, bargain, and advocate collectively for employees of the State of Nebraska.

 NAPE WILL…